MultiplEYE-COST/wg1-experiment-implementation/README.md

 In order to run the MultiplEYE experiment you will need to complete the following steps
 1. Please read the official MultiplEYE Data Collection Guidelines linked on this page: [MultiplEYE contribute](https://multipleye.eu/contribute/)
-2. Following the MultiplEYE Data Collection Guidelines, prepare the stimulus files, the comprehension questions, the participant questionnaire and the instruction screens.
-Please refer to Sections 3, 4, 5, and 10.3 in the guidelines.
+2. Following the MultiplEYE Data Collection Guidelines, prepare the stimulus files, the comprehension questions, the participant questionnaire and the instruction screens as stated in Checklist for the MultiplEYE Aging Subcorpus Experiment.
 3. [Download the experiment code](#download-the-experiment-code-as-zip-file) from this repository.
 Either clone via git or download the zip file (see [download as zip](#download-the-experiment-code-as-zip-file)).
 Please make sure to remove "-main" from the downloaded folder name.
-The folder should be named `wg1-experiment-implementation`!
+The folder should be named `wg1-experiment-implementation-aging`!
 4. Copy the stimulus files to the correct location in the experiment data folder: `experiment_implementation/data/[your stimulus folder]`
-5. **Mandatory** also for test run: Copy the files (3 Excel files) for the participant questionnaire the to the correct location in the experiment data folder.
+5. **Mandatory** also for testing: Copy the files (3 Excel files) for the participant questionnaire the to the correct location in the experiment data folder.
 You will have to create a folder for your language and country.
 The folder should be named as follows:
 `experiment_implementation/data/participant_questionnaire_[LANGUAGE_CODE]_[COUNTRY_CODE]_[LAB_NUMBER]/`
+Name of the 3 files: language_iso639_1_XX.xlsx
+                     multipleye_questionnaire_instructions_aging_XX.xlsx
+                     multipleye_questionnaire_questions_aging_XX.xlsx
 6. Optional: if you have created a translation of the interface (MultiplEYE data collection guidelines Section 10.4), you can copy it to this location:
 `experiment_implementation/ui_data/interface_language/[your language]`.
 The name of the file should be `experiment_interface_[your language].json`.
 7. The final folder structure should look like this:
    TODO
+**You can skip steps 9 and 10 if you did them for main experiment and you are using the same PC**
 9. Prepare the environment for the experiment following the guidelines in [CONDA_ENVIRONMENT.md](guidelines/markdown/CONDA_ENVIRONMENT.md)
 10. Install the necessary packages for your eye-tracker.
 For EyeLink eye-trackers [INSTALL_PYLINK.md](guidelines/markdown/INSTALL_PYLINK.md).
 For Tobii eye-trackers, please see [develop for Tobii](#develop-and-run-experiments-for-tobii) further below.